Ana Etler

 cwsmith@gcruralhealth.org

 Christine joined the Network in February 2015 as a Program Coordinator, being drawn to healthcare and client advocacy after experiencing support from the Network through her own health crisis 2 years prior.
-She became Operations Manager in June 2017 and was promoted to Strategic Initiatives Manager in February 2021.
+She became Operations Manager in June 2017 and was promoted to her current position in February 2021.
 Christine received her Bachelor of Business Administration from The University of Michigan with an emphasis in marketing.
-She brings a variety of volunteer and work experience in client services, marketing, and event management, most recently as Group Services Manager at Winter Park Resort.
+She brings a variety of both volunteer and professional experience in client services, promotions, event and project management, most recently as Group Services Manager at Winter Park Resort.

 In her current role, Christine works on special projects that align with our strategic plan to help grow and strengthen the health and wellbeing of our local community.
 She also oversees donor relations, marketing and fundraising, as well as the Network’s ACHES & PAINS healthcare voucher program.
 Her coworkers say they value her ability to express herself eloquently on behalf of the Network and its values.

 In her free time, Christine enjoys skiing fresh powder in the winter and trying to master stand-up paddle boarding on rivers in the summer.
-She’s looking forward to new travel adventures with her husband as they become empty nesters.
+She and her husband are enjoying many new travel adventures together as recent empty nesters.

 Lauren Stokes, MA, LPC, C-SPT